Woven in Japan, linen for Japanese lifestyles

 Tenjin Factory is a rare linen-specializing factory located at the foot of Mount Fuji in Fujiyoshida City, Yamanashi Prefecture.

-In this place with a history of silk weaving, we have been cherishing the charm of the wonderful natural material called linen for ** years.
+For 80 years, in this place with a history of silk weaving, we have cherished the charm of the wonderful natural material linen.

 We continue to carefully weave fabric on old shuttle looms.